mitpatel1999/cicd-3120-markpeterangelo/README.md

 	- You can create your secrets by making  one secret called "DOCKER_USERNAME" with your docker username, and the other "DOCKER_PASSSWORD" with the contents of the token you created.
 - Configure Github Workflow:
 	- Add your docker secrets and your image name
+	- The only thing that would need changed is the repository name Part 3 - Deployment

+- Container restart script
+    - What it does?

+      The script will kill all of the  other old versions of the container, as well as  any unused containers or images.
+The script will also get updated images and run the container on port 80.

+- Webhook task defintion file
+    - What it does?

+      It will define the files the webhook needs to call, and  use the webnook you created in docker, and use that id to call the server.
+It will also call on push-restart.

+- Setting up a webhook on the server

+    - How you created you own listener:

+                    sudo ./pull-restart.sh -hooks redeploy.json

+                    webnook -hooks path/to/webnook-config.json -verbose

+    - How you installed and are running the webhook on Github?

+      I installed webhook by sudo apt-get insall webhook and using the link from github.

+   - Setting up a notifier in GitHub or DockerHub

+      To be notified in Github, I went into settings in the repo and went to the webhooks tab, and I entered the url I made for Dockerhub and put "notify me on everything."

+Part 4 - Diagramming